cmohri/gwuacamohli/README.md

 * A graph generated from the equation will be displayed.
 User can then select, from a list, to customize viewing window, calculate x- and y- intercepts, download the graph to the same directory as the program, view a table of the equation, input a new equation, or exit the program.

 **Calculator**....
-1. Input an expression as one would enter on a simple scientific calculator in the order user would like.
+* Input an expression as one would enter on a simple scientific calculator in the order user would like.
 	   (ex.
 3 + 3 / 3 would result in 2)
 	NOTE: only +,-,*,/,^ are acceptable operations
-2. The result will be displayed in the shell.
+*  The result will be displayed in the shell.

-   * Spreadsheet....
+**Spreadsheet**....
-	i) Input "<# of Rows> by <# of Columns>", with rows starting from index 1 and increasing downwards, and columns starting from index 1 and increasing to the right. ii) An empty table will be displayed with the appropriate number of rows and columns labeled.
-User will then fill the table row by row by typing the desired stored object in the grid. iii) A filled graph will be displayed.
-User can request to get the value at a specified slot (type "get" in the shell), set a value at a specified slot ("set"), remove a value ("remove"_, add another row at the specified index ("addRow"), and add another column at the specified index ("addCol"). iv) User can request statistics (mean, median, mode) of a specified row, column, or every value in the table!
+* Input "<# of Rows> by <# of Columns>", with rows starting from index 1 and increasing downwards, and columns starting from index 1 and increasing to the right.
+* An empty table will be displayed with the appropriate number of rows and columns labeled.
+User will then fill the table row by row by typing the desired stored object in the grid.
+* A filled graph will be displayed.
+User can request to get the value at a specified slot (type "get" in the shell), set a value at a specified slot ("set"), remove a value ("remove"_, add another row at the specified index ("addRow"), and add another column at the specified index ("addCol").
+* User can request statistics (mean, median, mode) of a specified row, column, or every value in the table!